LeiFengDev/RoR/wvchallenges/se-challenge-payroll/solution/README.md

 * timesheet_status

   After read and imported a "time report" file, the file importing result needs to be logged into storage.
 MongoDB is a good choice; in this project the log will be saved into Sqlite db directly to save the cost of both db management and deploy management.
+The records with "status" field has success (1) value will be used to prevent same report_id file imported twice.

-  the timesheet_status enttity should look like:
+  The timesheet_status entity should look like:

   ```
   {